KellarC/SpringPlateCalculator/README.md

 ## Usage

-1. After running the application, type into your searchbar "localhost:8080/calculate/{weight}" to see a simple text response.
+1. After running the application, type into your searchbar "localhost:8080/calculate/{weight}".
+   - localhost:8080/calculate/220

 ## Contributing